mkruzil/extract/README.md

 extract.py
 ==========

-Python script to apply data extraction rules on a CSV file.
+Python script to extracts table content from text copied off of a web page and convert it to a CSV file.

 How to Use
 ==========

+1. Download and extract the ZIP file to the desktop.

 **Windows 10**

-1. Download and extract the ZIP file to the desktop.
-2. Open Command Prompt and run the following commands:
+2a.
+Open Command Prompt and run the following commands:

    `cd C:\Users\%username%\Desktop\extract-master\extract-master`
    `python extract.py`

+**MacOS**
+2b.
+Open Terminal and run the following commands:

+   cd /Users/$USER/Desktop/extract-master
+   `python extract.py`

-This will apply the rules to the `data.csv` file and output the result to `results.csv`.
+This will apply the extraction to the `content.txt` file and output the result to `results.csv`.